Forged Products For Industry

 Forged products and parts generally require secondary processes like quenching, heat treatment, CNC machining to achieve tight dimension tolerance and reliable strength.
 Source manages an integrated supply chain that brings forged blanks all the way through to finished precision parts through one turnkey sourcing program.
 We produce reliable parts with good strength in an efficient and cost-effective, sustainable way.

-Our ISO 9001 certified facilities focus on the most advanced, state-of-art forging equipment equipment with machines ranging in size from 125 ton to 50,000 tons giving us the capability to deliver a diverse set of parts for a wide range of industries, including aerospace, agriculture, automotive, industrial machines, and many others.
+Our ISO 9001 certified facilities focus on the most advanced, state-of-art forging equipment with machines ranging in size from 125 tons to 50,000 tons giving us the capability to deliver a diverse set of parts for a wide range of industries, including agriculture, automotive, industrial machines, and many others.

 Starting with your AutoCAD, IGES, PDF, or SolidWorks file, our expert team produces your custom parts with tight tolerances and that always meet your specifications.
 Regardless of the complexity of your design, we’ll find the best way to meet your needs in a timely, cost-effective manner.

 Check out the links at Forging.Org for a good overview of the forging process and materials.

 FORGING EQUIPMENT OVERVIEW